taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 If you want to skip the theory and just play, there's an [interactive game](#9-play-against-the-bot) at the end where you can take on the optimal strategy yourself.

-*A note on methodology: this is the first time I've produced a mathematical result with the help of an AI agent.
-I used Claude Opus as a mathematical collaborator to explore conjectures, draft proofs, and sanity-check recurrences; I selected the model, verified the arguments, and implemented the analysis.*
+*A note on methodology: this is the first time I’ve produced a mathematical result with the help of an AI agent.
+I used Claude Opus as a mathematical collaborator to explore conjectures, draft proof sketches, and sanity-check recurrences.
+The arguments were developed iteratively: I refined and corrected proof ideas, carried out parts of the derivations myself, and verified the final analysis and implementation.*

 ## 2. What Zwick and Paterson Showed